wernjie/ev3-chess-bot/docs/FIXING.md

 - Help the robot raise the claw, hold it, then start the program.
 The robot should now be able to automatically lock it up.

 ### B2.
-X-axis or Y-axis Motor Jammed mid-move
+X-axis or Y-axis Motor Jammed or Stopped Mid-Move

+If the claw is open but doesn't pick up:

+- Nudge the claw.
+It might be jammed.

 If it's X-axis jammed at h-column:

 - Nudge the robot to allow the wheel to slip slightly.
 There's only about 5-10 degrees of movement left but it got stuck.

-All other cases:
+All other cases or if above doesn't fix the issue:

-- The robot is likely unrecoverable due to EV3 imprecision. **Restart ALL 3 robot programs.**
+- The robot is likely unrecoverable due to EV3 imprecision or transmission corruption. **Restart ALL 3 robot programs.**

 ### B3.
 Does not detect flash transmission